 Beyond receipts, events can be leveraged to send additional or alternative representations of the data.

-When sending travel booking confirmations that do not have payment details attached, you can register an itinerary event:
+When sending travel confirmations without payment details attached, you can register an itinerary event.
+See the Itinerary Schema for the reduced field set.

 {